Nukelawe/slimefinder/Slimefinder/documentation/user-manual.md

 | **``y-offset``** | integer | ``0`` |
 | **``chunk-weight``** | integer | ``0`` |

-**Block mask** at position P is the set of block positions with a particular y-coordinate in which a hostile mob could spawn if a player was positioned at P. Here we restrict ourselves to inspect a single y-coordinate because slime spawning depends heavily on altitude.
-The block mask is what the slimefinder uses to determine which blocks around the player to check for slime chunks.

-The y-coordinate is specified relative to P with the property **``y-offset``**.
-For example with **``y-offset=-16``**,  a mask would represent the set of block positions 16 blocks below the player where hostile mobs could spawn.
+**Block mask** at position P is the set of block positions around P in which slime chunks are considered to belong to the cluster.
+If no additional restrictions are set the mask consists of the block positions in 17x17 chunk area centered around P. The block mask can be (and by default is) further restricted by the despawn and exclusion spheres.

 **Despawn sphere** is a sphere of radius 128 blocks centered around a player outside which a slime would instantly despawn.
-Although it probably is not of much use, you can disable the despawn sphere check by setting the property **``despawn-sphere``** to false which would make all the blocks in the 17x17 chunk area around the player to be included.
+The despawn sphere check can be enabled by setting the property **``despawn-sphere``** to true (default).
+This removes block positions outside the despawn sphere from the mask.

 **Exclusion sphere** is a sphere of radius 24 centered around a player inside which mobs cannot spawn.
-Disabling the exclusion sphere can be done by setting the property **``exclusion-sphere``** to false, which might be needed in some cases where some player movement is expected at the center of a perimeter.
+The exclusion sphere check can be enabled by setting the property **``exclusion-sphere``** to true (default).
+This removes block positions inside the exclusion sphere from the mask.

+The y-coordinate relative to the center of the despawn and exclusion spheres at which the effects of the two spheres are evaluated is specified by the property **``y-offset``**.
+For example with **``y-offset=-16``**, the mask would be evaluated 16 blocks below the sphere center making the radii of the circular regions eliminated by the despawn and exclusion spheres smaller than 128 and 24, respectively.
+Notice that for an offset larger than 24 the exclusion sphere even when enabled has no effect and for offset larger than 128 all blocks are removed from the mask.
+Because of symmetry positive and negative values of **``y-offset``** are equivalent.

 How the block mask is calculated from the mask components, despawn sphere and exclusion sphere, is illustrated below.